lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 > E.g. "change string X and add loop Y"
 > might be better to commit as two separate revisions.

-Finally, use `git commit` to create your second revision, and then check it using `git show`:
+Finally, use `git commit` to create your second commit, and then check it using `git show`:

 ```ansi